ProfPorkins/GameTech/doc/Multiplayer/Developer-Setup-cpp.md

 <!--- using vcpkg & CMake reference: https://developerpaul123.github.io/c++/cmake/using-vcpkg-on-windows/ --->
 The next step is to clone and build the multiplayer examples.
 The following steps can be used to do this.

 1. Clone the Game Techniques repository.
-You can either so this using a command line or a tool with a GUI.
+This can be done using a command line or a tool with a GUI.
 I personally use GitExtensions, but do most things from the command line inside of it.
 The repository is located at: https://github.com/ProfPorkins/GameTech.git
 1. Initialize the submodules: `git submodule update --init --recursive`
 1. Run the CMake GUI
    1. For the **Where is the source code** field navigate to the example you want to build.
 For example **Step 1 - Basic**